OyvindSabo/compendiums/tdt4305-big-data-architecture/02-hadoop.md

 The main point of hadoop is basically just to store and process data quickly.

+## The modules of Hadoop
+Hadoop is composed of modules that work together to create the Hadoop framework.
+The primary Hadoop framework modules are:
+- Hadoop Common
+- Hadoop Distributed File System (HDFS)
+- Hadoop YARN
+- Hadoop MapReduce

+Although the above four modules comprise Hadoop’s core, there are several other modules.
+These include Ambari, Avro, Cassandra, Hive, Pig, Oozie, Flume, and Sqoop, which further enhance and extend Hadoop’s power and reach into big data applications and large data set processing.

 ## Assumptions and Goals of Hadoop File System (HDFS)
 The following is the unaltered description from (https://hadoop.apache.org/docs/r1.2.1/hdfs_design.html)